Agent Hooks

 onToolStart

-- Triggered: Just before an agent executes a specific tool.
+- Triggered: Before an agent executes a tool.

 - Argument Object (